verrazzano/docs/content/en/docs/setup/install/customizing/dns.md

         dnsZoneName: mydomain.com
 ```

-Once the custom resource is ready, apply it using `kubectl apply -f <path-to-custom-resource-file>`.
+After the custom resource is ready, apply it using `kubectl apply -f <path-to-custom-resource-file>`.

 {{< /tab >}}
 {{< tab tabNum="3" >}}
 <br>

-Users can specify their own externally managed, custom DNS domain.
-In this scenario, the user manages their own DNS
+You can specify your own externally managed, custom DNS domain.
+In this scenario, you manage your own DNS
 domain and the management of all DNS records in that domain.

 An externally managed DNS domain is specified in the [`spec.components.dns.external.suffix`](/docs/reference/api/verrazzano/verrazzano/#dns-external)
 field of the Verrazzano custom resource.

-When using an externally managed DNS domain, the responsibility lies with the user for
+When using an externally managed DNS domain, you are responsible for:

 * Configuring A records for Verrazzano ingress points (load balancers)
 * Configuring CNAME records for hostnames in the domain that point to the A records as needed